Small business spotlight: Giving back with Elisa Contemporary Art

-We got a chance to chat with Lisa Cooper (@LCooperArt), an art dealer, consultant, and the owner of Elisa Contemporary Art, about her art business and its mission to give back to the community.
-Check out her advice on how small-business owners can get involved in charitable work, why giving back matters to her, and how art transforms lives.
-The transcript below has been lightly edited for length and clarity.
+We got a chance to chat with Lisa Cooper, an art dealer, consultant, and the owner of Elisa Contemporary Art, about her business and its mission to give back to the community.
+Check out her advice on how small business owners can get involved in charitable work, why giving back matters to her, and how art transforms lives.

 Tell us a little about your background and how Elisa Contemporary Art got its start.